Choose the perfect vacation rental

 The food paradise of Provincetown is lined with waterside restaurants serving inventive seafood dishes.
 The wine and beer tours conducted by Cod Beer, Cape Cod Winery, and Truro Vineyards are worth checking out too.

-A Good Time to Visit
+The Best Time to Visit Cape Cod

 The best time to visit is during the months of April, May, October, and November.
 The weather is still pleasant during these months and Cape Cod beach rentals are typically more affordable, whereas summer gets predictably crowded with families, and rental prices rocket with such high demand.
 Winters are chilly, yet still appeal to certain kinds of travelers in search of solace and beauty.

 3 Family-Friendly Activities

 1. Check out one of the many beaches

 Meadow Beach is home to a profusion of sunken ships that can be explored from both land and sea.
 It is also a great place to spot seals.
 Breakwater Beach in Brewster is well-suited to families with kids who love water, as its low tides and calm waters make it the ideal spot for safe swimming.
 Sandy Beach is perfect for swimming, hiking, saltwater fishing, or just to catching a glimpse of the local red foxes and shorebirds.

 2. Saddle up and go for a cycle

 The Cape Cod Canal Bikeway is a 14.1 mile trail that is suitable for all skill levels.
 The Shining Sea Bikeway offers stunning ocean views and is home to a plethora of bird species.
 The Province Lands Bike Trail is shorter but steeper, with exciting bends and beautiful lakes.